Mutual Funds Word Search

 FUND

-A mutual fund is a pooled investment vehicle that collects money from many investors and invests in a diversified portfolio.
+A mutual fund is a pooled investment vehicle that collects money from many investors and invests it in a diversified portfolio of stocks, bonds, or other securities.
 Professional fund managers make investment decisions on behalf of shareholders.
+Mutual funds offer diversification, professional management, and liquidity to individual investors.

-Vanguard's VTSAX holds over 3,800 US stocks and manages more than $1.3 trillion in assets.
+Real example: Vanguard's Total Stock Market Index Fund (VTSAX) holds over 3,800 US stocks and manages more than $1.3 trillion in assets.
 It returned about 26% in 2023, tracking the broad US stock market.

 MANAGER

 A fund manager is the investment professional responsible for making buy and sell decisions within a mutual fund.
-Active managers research securities and try to outperform the market.
+Active fund managers research securities and attempt to outperform the market.
+Passive managers simply track an index.
+Manager skill, experience, and strategy significantly impact fund performance.

-Peter Lynch managed Fidelity's Magellan Fund from 1977-1990, achieving an average annual return of 29.2% — one of the best mutual fund records in history.
+Real example: Peter Lynch managed Fidelity's Magellan Fund from 1977 to 1990, achieving an average annual return of 29.2% — one of the best records in mutual fund history — by investing in companies he understood from everyday life.

 ACTIVE

-Active fund management involves making specific investment decisions to outperform a market benchmark.
-Active managers research companies, time the market, and adjust holdings based on analysis.
+Active fund management involves a fund manager making specific investment decisions to try to outperform a market benchmark.
+Active managers research companies, time the market, and adjust holdings based on their analysis.
+Active funds typically charge higher fees (expense ratios) than passive index funds.

-Only about 15% of actively managed large-cap US funds outperformed the S&P 500 over 20 years, driving massive migration to low-cost index funds.
+Real example: Only about 15% of actively managed large-cap US stock funds outperformed the S&P 500 over a 20-year period, according to SPIVA data.
+This has driven massive investor migration to low-cost index funds.

 NAV

-Net Asset Value is the per-share value of a mutual fund, calculated daily after market close.
+Net Asset Value (NAV) is the per-share value of a mutual fund, calculated by dividing the total value of the fund's assets minus liabilities by the number of outstanding shares.
+Mutual fund NAV is calculated once per day after market close.
 Unlike stocks, mutual funds can only be bought or sold at the daily NAV price.

 LOAD

-A fund load is a sales commission charged when you buy (front-end) or sell (back-end) fund shares.
-No-load funds charge no sales commission and are generally preferred.
+A mutual fund load is a sales commission charged when you buy (front-end load) or sell (back-end load) fund shares.
+Front-end loads are deducted from your investment upfront — a 5% load on a $10,000 investment means only $9,500 actually gets invested.
+No-load funds charge no sales commission.

 EXPENSE

-The expense ratio is the annual fee mutual funds charge, expressed as a percentage of assets.
-Lower ratios mean more returns stay in your pocket — small differences compound dramatically.
+The expense ratio is the annual fee that mutual funds and ETFs charge investors, expressed as a percentage of assets under management.
+It covers management fees, administrative costs, and other operating expenses.
+Lower expense ratios mean more of your returns stay in your pocket — even small differences compound dramatically over time.

 DIVERSIFICATION

-Diversification spreads money across many different assets to reduce risk.
+Diversification is the investment strategy of spreading money across many different assets, sectors, and geographies to reduce risk.
+When one investment falls, others may rise or hold steady.
 Mutual funds provide instant diversification since a single fund can hold hundreds or thousands of securities.

-During the 2022 downturn, investors with international stocks saw smaller losses than US-only investors, demonstrating how geographic diversification reduces risk.
+Real example: During the 2022 market downturn, US stocks fell about 18% while bonds fell 13% — unusual simultaneous decline.
+However, investors with international stocks saw smaller losses, demonstrating how geographic diversification can reduce risk.

 REDEMPTION

-Redemption is selling mutual fund shares back to the fund company at the current NAV.
-Some funds impose redemption fees on shares held for short periods to discourage market timing.
+Redemption refers to selling mutual fund shares back to the fund company at the current NAV.
+Most mutual funds allow daily redemptions.
+Some funds impose redemption fees (typically 1-2%) on shares held for short periods to discourage market timing and protect long-term shareholders from the costs of short-term trading.

 PROSPECTUS

-A prospectus is the official legal document describing a fund's objectives, strategies, risks, fees, and past performance.
-The SEC requires all funds to provide one before purchase.
+A mutual fund prospectus is the official legal document that describes the fund's investment objectives, strategies, risks, fees, and past performance.
+The SEC requires all funds to provide investors with a prospectus before purchase.
+The summary prospectus provides key facts in a shorter, more readable format.

-Reviewing the prospectus may reveal a fund that looks low-cost at 0.5% but has a 5% front-end load and 1% redemption fee that dramatically reduce actual returns.
+Real example: Before investing, reviewing a fund's prospectus reveals critical information — like a fund that appears low-cost at 0.5% expense ratio but has a 5% front-end load and 1% redemption fee that dramatically reduce actual returns.

 ALLOCATION

-Asset allocation divides a portfolio among stocks, bonds, cash, and real estate based on goals and risk tolerance.
-Target-date funds automatically shift allocation toward safety as retirement approaches.
+Asset allocation refers to how a portfolio is divided among different asset classes — stocks, bonds, cash, real estate — based on investment goals, time horizon, and risk tolerance.
+Many mutual funds follow specific allocation strategies.
+Target-date funds automatically shift allocation to become more conservative as retirement approaches.

-The classic 60/40 portfolio lost about 16% in 2022 — one of its worst years — as both stocks and bonds fell simultaneously due to rapid Fed rate hikes.
+Real example: A classic 60/40 portfolio allocates 60% to stocks and 40% to bonds.
+In 2022, this traditionally safe allocation lost about 16% — one of its worst years ever — as both stocks and bonds fell simultaneously due to rapid Fed rate hikes.